ArcticSlayy/Assault-Cube-DMA-Beginner-Project/README.md

 ## Introduction
 This is a simple base to start building your Direct Memory Access (DMA) cheats.

+I've currently implemented a basic cheat that reads player positions and displays them on the screen with boxes and names for now for Assault Cube.
+This is a beginner project so it's not optimized well, and has ESP stuttering.

 ## Todo
 - [ ] Fix the nullptr errors when hitting Unload in the Info tab.
 - [ ] Fix the ESP giving some weird hitch effect when rendering the visuals around players.